Zacks Investment Research Lowers CMC Materials (NASDAQ:CCMP) to Hold

-Zacks Investment Research downgraded shares of CMC Materials (NASDAQ:CCMP) from a buy rating to a hold rating in a research note issued to investors on Wednesday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of CMC Materials (NASDAQ:CCMP) from a buy rating to a hold rating in a research note released on Wednesday morning, Zacks.com reports.

 According to Zacks, “CMC Materials Inc. is a supplier of consumable materials to semiconductor manufacturers and pipeline companies.
 CMC Materials Inc., formerly known as Cabot Microelectronics Corporation, is based in Aurora, IL. “

-Several other research analysts also recently commented on the stock.
-Citigroup raised their price objective on shares of CMC Materials from $140.00 to $150.00 in a report on Monday, January 25th.
-The Goldman Sachs Group raised shares of CMC Materials from a sell rating to a neutral rating and raised their price objective for the stock from $143.00 to $164.00 in a report on Monday, January 18th.
-Two investment analysts have rated the stock with a sell rating, five have given a hold rating and three have assigned a buy rating to the company’s stock.
-The company has an average rating of Hold and an average price target of $161.11.
+Several other analysts have also issued reports on CCMP.
+The Goldman Sachs Group upgraded shares of CMC Materials from a sell rating to a neutral rating and boosted their price objective for the company from $143.00 to $164.00 in a report on Monday, January 18th.
+Citigroup boosted their price objective on shares of CMC Materials from $140.00 to $150.00 in a report on Monday, January 25th.
+Two equities research analysts have rated the stock with a sell rating, five have assigned a hold rating and three have given a buy rating to the stock.
+CMC Materials presently has an average rating of Hold and an average target price of $161.11.

-CMC Materials (NASDAQ:CCMP) last released its quarterly earnings data on Tuesday, February 2nd.
-The semiconductor company reported $1.92 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.73 by $0.19.
-The company had revenue of $287.86 million during the quarter, compared to the consensus estimate of $278.34 million.
+CMC Materials (NASDAQ:CCMP) last issued its quarterly earnings data on Tuesday, February 2nd.
+The semiconductor company reported $1.92 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.73 by $0.19.
+The firm had revenue of $287.86 million for the quarter, compared to analyst estimates of $278.34 million.
 CMC Materials had a net margin of 12.79% and a return on equity of 21.30%.
-CMC Materials’s revenue for the quarter was up 1.7% on a year-over-year basis.
-During the same period last year, the firm earned $1.92 EPS.
-Equities analysts expect that CMC Materials will post 7.63 EPS for the current fiscal year.
+CMC Materials’s revenue was up 1.7% on a year-over-year basis.
+During the same period in the previous year, the firm earned $1.92 EPS.
+As a group, equities research analysts predict that CMC Materials will post 7.63 EPS for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Friday, April 23rd.
-Shareholders of record on Tuesday, March 23rd will be paid a $0.46 dividend.
-The ex-dividend date is Monday, March 22nd.
-This is a boost from CMC Materials’s previous quarterly dividend of $0.44.
-This represents a $1.84 annualized dividend and a yield of 0.98%.
-CMC Materials’s dividend payout ratio is currently 24.63%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, April 23rd.
+Shareholders of record on Tuesday, March 23rd were paid a dividend of $0.46 per share.
+The ex-dividend date was Monday, March 22nd.
+This is a positive change from CMC Materials’s previous quarterly dividend of $0.44.
+This represents a $1.84 dividend on an annualized basis and a yield of 0.98%.
+CMC Materials’s dividend payout ratio is 24.63%.

-In other CMC Materials news, VP Bernstein H. Carol Eckstein sold 3,950 shares of the stock in a transaction that occurred on Wednesday, March 10th.
-The shares were sold at an average price of $166.19, for a total value of $656,450.50.
-Following the sale, the vice president now directly owns 47,304 shares in the company, valued at approximately $7,861,451.76.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO David H. Li sold 38,000 shares of the stock in a transaction that occurred on Friday, March 5th.
+In other news, CEO David H. Li sold 38,000 shares of the business’s stock in a transaction dated Friday, March 5th.
 The stock was sold at an average price of $164.67, for a total transaction of $6,257,460.00.
-Corporate insiders own 2.40% of the company’s stock.
+Also, VP Bernstein H. Carol Eckstein sold 3,950 shares of the business’s stock in a transaction dated Wednesday, March 10th.
+The stock was sold at an average price of $166.19, for a total value of $656,450.50.
+Following the transaction, the vice president now directly owns 47,304 shares of the company’s stock, valued at $7,861,451.76.
+The disclosure for this sale can be found here.
+2.40% of the stock is owned by corporate insiders.

 CMC Materials, Inc, together with its subsidiaries, provides consumable materials to semiconductor manufacturers, and pipeline and adjacent industry customers in North America, Asia, Europe, the Middle East, Africa, and South America.
 The company operates through two segments, Electronic Materials and Performance Materials.